reindexer

 On startup reindexer_server reads replication and cluster config from files replication.conf(sample) and cluster.conf(sample), which have to be placed in database directory.

-replication.conf sets general replication parameter and has to be unique for each node in cluster (those parameters also may be configured via #config namespace).
+replication.conf sets general replication parameters and has to be unique for each node in the cluster (those parameters may also be configured via the #config namespace).

 cluster.conf sets specific cluster parameters (description may be found in sample).
 This file has to have the same content on each node of the cluster.